 Comparing Credit Card Sign-up Bonuses

-Sign-up bonuses abound in today’s rewards credit card market.
+Sign-up bonuses abound in today’s rewards credit card market and are a prominent feature of the best credit cards.
 Cash back cards, co-branded travel cards, general-purpose travel cards – the choices can seem limitless.

 A sign-up bonus can often be a signal that the card has better ongoing rewards, so they are worth a look.
 You’ll also want to study the card’s minimum spending requirement and the timeframe in which you need to spend it.
 We looked at over 350 cards with sign-up bonuses to determine which offers have the highest value.
 Along with our top picks, you'll find information on some of the factors that went into our analysis, how to maximize your sign-up bonus redemption, and more.
 Here, we look at: